glific/glific/README.md

     Name        URL                             Public key                                          Auth key
     oban        https://getoban.pro/repo        SHA256:4/abc/edf/gef+aIWPc   abdedcqweasdj__KEY_AUTH__asdafasdf

-If you see it twice, it will not work and fail, since Oban moved from public repository to private this is how an example of failing looks like
+If you see two key entries - caused by Oban moving from a public to a private repository - it will fail.
+This is what an example of failing looks like:

     Name        URL                             Public key                                          Auth key
     hexpm:oban  https://repo.hex.pm/repos/oban  SHA256:abc/edf/gef+aIWPc     abdedcqweasdj__KEY_AUTH__asdafasdf
     oban        https://getoban.pro/repo        SHA256:4/abc/edf/gef+aIWPc   abdedcqweasdj__KEY_AUTH__asdafasdf

-this is wrong, and you run mix deps.get it will try to fetch from public and ignore private and fail simply remove the public one
+This is wrong.
+When you run mix deps.get as is, it will try to fetch from the public repository instead of the private and fail.
+Simply follow the instructions below to remove the public key:

 ```bash
 mix hex.repo remove hexpm:oban
 ```

-Now check again
+Now, check again:

 ```bash
 mix hex.repo list